gbotev1/cgmfpim/README.md

 Contributions are at the very essence of the open source community and are what keep projects alive and useful to the community that uses them. **We wholeheartedly welcome any and all contributions.**

-1. Fork the Project
+1. Fork the project
-2. Create your Feature Branch (`git checkout -b feature/DankFeature`)
+2. Create your feature branch (`git checkout -b feature/DankFeature`)
-3. Commit your Changes (`git commit -m 'Made memes more dank'`)
+3. Commit your changes (`git commit -m 'Made memes more dank'`)
-4. Push to the Branch (`git push origin feature/DankFeature`)
+4. Push to the branch (`git push origin feature/DankFeature`)
-5. Open a Pull Request
+5. Open a pull request

 <!-- LICENSE -->
 ## License